For Immediate Release

 As set by the Chief Civilian Director, the IIO’s goals are to conduct fair, unbiased, timely, thorough and competent investigations and ensure transparency through public reporting.

-- The IIO has moved into the new facility in Surrey and is expected to have 60 full-time staff, and its investigative teams will be deployed throughout the province as required.
+- The IIO has moved into the new facility in Surrey and is expected to have 60 full-time staff, and its investigative teams will be deployed across the province as required.

 - The IIO investigators, both civilians and former police officers, have completed significant training at the Justice Institute of BC and the Canadian Police College.